August 2023 Review

 GCN collects data on gun incidents and related sentences, inquests and investigations in England, Scotland, and Wales, as reported in the British media.
 We know our information is incomplete, though we believe nearly all the most serious crimes are included.

-We are aware of one report in August 2022 concerning the verdict of a gun death inquest:
+We are aware of one report in August 2023 concerning a gun death:

 Armed Domestic Violence and/or Victim Known to Perpetrator

-We are aware of three reports in August 2022 that we believe to relate to the above:
+We are aware of eight reports in August 2023 that we believe to relate to the above:

 Licensed/Former Licensed Owners/Dealers/Legal Guns and Ammunition, and Stolen Guns and Ammunition

-We are aware of at least seven reports in August 2022 that we believe to relate to the above:
+We are aware of at least six reports in August 2023 that we believe to relate to the above:

 Animal Death and Injury

-We are aware of at least nine reports in August 2022 of animal cruelty and/or death involving a gun, including:
+We are aware of at least ten reports in August 2023 of animal cruelty and/or death involving a gun, including:

 Imitation, Airsoft, airguns and BB guns do not currently require a licence in England or Wales.
 These guns are responsible for many gun injuries to both humans and animals.